Jewish deicide: The Church of Jesus Christ of Latter-day Saints

 The Church of Jesus Christ of Latter-day Saints (LDS Church) accepts additional scriptures about Jewish deicide.
-The Book of Mormon teaches that Jesus came to the Jews because they were the only nation which was wicked enough to crucify him.
+The Book of Mormon teaches the belief that Jesus came to the Jews because they were the only nation which was wicked enough to crucify him.
 It also teaches that the Jewish people were punished with death and destruction because of their wickedness.
 It teaches that God gave the gentiles the power to scatter the Jews and it connects their future gathering to their belief that Jesus is the Christ.
 According to the Doctrine & Covenants, after Jesus reveals himself to the Jews, they will weep because of their iniquities.
 It warns that if the Jewish people do not repent, the world will be destroyed.

 Brigham Young, an early LDS prophet, taught the belief that the Jewish people were in a middle-tier of cursed lineages, below Lamanites (Native Americans) but above Cain's descendants (Black people), because they had crucified Jesus and the gathering in Jerusalem would be part of their penance for it.
 As part of the curse, they would not receive the gospel and if anyone converted to the church it would be proof that they were not actually Jewish.
 As more Jews began to assimilate into Northern America and Western Europe, church leaders began to soften their stance, saying instead that the Lord was gradually withdrawing the curse and the Jews were beginning to believe in Christ, but that it would not fully happen until Jesus returned.
 The Holocaust and the threats of Nazism were seen as fulfillment of prophecy that the Jews would be punished.
 Likewise, the establishment of Israel and the influx of Jewish people were seen as fulfillment of prophecy that the Jewish people would be gathered and the curse lifted.

 In 1978, the LDS Church began to give the priesthood to all males regardless of race and it also began to de-emphasize the importance of race; instead, it adopted a more universal emphasis.
 This has led to a spectrum of views on how LDS members interpret scripture and previous teachings.
 According to research by Armand Mauss, most LDS members believe that God is perpetually punishing Jews for their part in the crucifixion of Jesus Christ and they will not be forgiven until they are converted.
 These views were correlated with Christian hostility towards the Jews.
 However, these hostile views were often counter-balanced with views that they share a common ancestry with the Jews.

 Some Latter-Day Saints may argue against the idea that their scriptures promote Jewish deicide, citing the Second Article of Faith as evidence against the idea of all Jews being punished for Jesus's crucifixion.
 The Second Article of Faith (contained in The Pearl of Great Price) states that "We believe that men will be punished for their own sins, and not for Adam's transgression".